phifogg/now_movie/blog4_remotetable.md

 With the table structure defined we need to tell the system how to find the data whenever somebody looks at this table.
 For this go to **Remote Tables -> Definition**.

 As you can see, the definition is basically a script which will pull in the data.
 You could use the previous Script Include leveraging the scripted Web Services or the newer method of an Integration Hub Action.
-The difinition script has access to two objects:
+The definition script has access to two objects:

 | Object | Description | API Documentation |
 | ------ | ----- | ------|